nomadcrypto/asset/README.md

 ```

 ![Screenshot](/screenshot.png?raw=true "Screenshot")
 For right now you must manually enter the market/pair and they must be valid.
 I do absolutely no validation yet.
-You can now add as many charts on the page as you want.

 This data is taken from bitcoinwisdom for the given step and should work for tracked pairs and markets on bitcoinwisdom